-- STEP 1: Choose your desired style, curl, and diameter. - STEP 2: Using a fine tip marker, map out sections for each different length on the eye pad in order to achieve the specific style desired. - STEP 3: Place one lash in each section of the map then fill in as you go, moving from eye to eye and section to section.
+- STEP 1: Choose your desired style, curl, and diameter. - STEP 2: Using a marker, map out sections.
+Each section for each different length on the eye pad in order to achieve the specific style desired. - STEP 3: Place one lash in each section of the map then fill in as you go, moving back and forth from eye to eye.